To some people, 'not-the-same' means 'different'. To others, 'not-the-same' means 'inferior or superior'.

 2) Every people-group has particular flaws that others can plainly see, but they themselves will deny or excuse.

-(look at how men and women discuss the point-out each others' flaws)
+(look at how men and women point-out each others' flaws)

 Though people are people, our sex-type, our skin color, our personalities, our family and cultural histories, make us vulnerable to flaws (within the boundaries of our free wills), which makes us act differently than other people-groups.